Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 7850 should theoretically be quite a bit better than the Radeon HD 4850 512MB overall. (explain)
+Memory BandwidthTheoretically, the Radeon HD 7850 should be quite a bit faster than the Radeon HD 4850 512MB overall. (explain)

-Pixel RateThe Radeon HD 7850 should be much (about 175%) more effective at anti-aliasing than the Radeon HD 4850 512MB, and also able to handle higher screen resolutions more effectively. (explain)
+Pixel RateThe Radeon HD 7850 is a lot (more or less 175%) faster with regards to anti-aliasing than the Radeon HD 4850 512MB, and capable of handling higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison